Ask Experts Questions for FREE Help!

 My question is does anyone have any experience with this system with

-this type of configuration and if so, how can I get the an auxillary
+This type of configuration and if so, how can I get the an auxiliary

 Dan